 Wallis G. Cogswell was serving on Martin Reef Lighthouse in early April 1954 when he fell down a flight of stairs and injured his back.
 A helicopter stationed on the icebreaker Mackinaw was dispatched to the lighthouse, where it hovered about twenty-five feet above the lantern deck while a web sling was lowered to retrieve Cogswell.
 Once on board the Mackinaw, Cogswell was taken to Cheboygan where he was treated at Community Hospital.

-On May 1, 2013, the General Services Administration announced that Martin Reef Lighthouse was excess to the needs of the Coast Guard and was "being made available at no cost to eligible entities defined as federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes."
+On May 1, 2013, the General Services Administration announced that Martin Reef Lighthouse was excess to the needs of the Coast Guard and was “being made available at no cost to eligible entities defined as federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
 Interested entities were given sixty days to submit a letter of interest.
 After no qualified steward was found, the General Services Administration initiated an online auction for the lighthouse on July 2, 2018 with a starting bid of $25,000.